quiffman/ddclient/README.md

 * The owner of the config directory needs sufficent permissions (UUID 99 / GID 100).
 * Check the manual from the link on the top for how to setup your ddclient config.
+* The "-h" option can be anything as long as its a qualified domain name fqdn.